 Chrome also has a Color Contrast Checker Chrome Extension that can be useful in terms of providing a summary of color contrast ratios on an entire page.

-Another thing to note about usage of color.
-It’s a little dangerous to use color in a way that identifies important information or compare information without labels or an alternative way of understanding the data.
-An example would be if you imagine the data to be black and white, or desaturated.
+Additionally, it’s a little dangerous to use color in a way that identifies important information or compares information without labels or an alternative way of understanding the data.
+For example, if you imagine the data in black and white, or desaturated.
 Can users still understand the information provided if all colors were grayscale?
-These are all important questions to ask while strategy and design are conceived.
+These are all important questions to ask during strategy and design.

 Document Outline & Heading Audit

-When we think about websites being informational, this helps when it comes to understanding document outlines on the web.
+When we think about informational websites, it helps to understand document outlines.
 All major block elements like body, navigation, and sectional markup need meaningful headings.
-This enables users who are physically, visually or cognitively impaired be able to jump to sections that are meaningful to them.
+This enables users who are physically, visually, or cognitively impaired to jump to sections that are meaningful to them.
 Document outlines look a lot like roman numeral outlines or indexes.
-HTML headings, are numbered 1-6 and provide structure to a web page.
+HTML headings are numbered 1-6 and provide structure to a web page.
 Not adding meaningful headings to a web page hinders efficient usage of the page.